sam-25/Yahoo-Troll-Question-Detection/README.md

 # Yahoo-Troll-Question-Detection
-NLP model to detect troll questions
+Machine Learning model using concepts of NLP to detect troll questions

 __Description__: